Period problems

 Periods while breastfeeding

-Many factors determine when your period will return when you're breastfeeding.
+Many factors determine when your period will return if you're breastfeeding.
 Learn more about how breastfeeding affects your menstrual cycle.

 Endometriosis

-Your periods are heavy if you're using more tampons or pads than usual.
-Here's what you can do for heavy periods, starting with a doctor's visit.
+Heavy periods (menorrhagia) are common.
+Here's what you can do for heavy periods, starting with a doctor's visit, medicines and surgery.

 Irregular periods